-VISIBILITY SPLAYS

-DATE: 29.10.19

-JOB NO: JP.139.19

-REV:

-DRAWN BY: JG

-CHECKED BY: JP

-SCALE: 1:250 @ A1

-DRAWING NO. JG01

-NOTES

-- The contractor shall not scale off the drawing for constructional purposes, only figured dimensions shall be worked from.

-All dimensions and levels to be checked on site by the contractor before commencement of any work and any dispersoration to be reported to the

 - the contractor before commencement of any work and any discrepancies to be reported to the transport & highways consultant.

-3. The drawings/information used are to be cross referenced where necessary with other relevant consultants information.
+The drawings/information used are to be cross referenced where necessary with other relevant consultants information.
 If in doubt please ask!

-4. All drawings remain the copyright of Jon Pearson, Transport & Highway Consultant.
-5. Documents/drawings transferred electronically are not to be altered without prior consent.
-6. Printed drawings not valid in black and white.
-AMENDMENTS Appendix B
+All drawings remain the copyright of Jon Pearson, Transport & Highway Consultant.
+Documents/drawings transferred electronically are not to be altered without prior consent.
+Printed drawings not valid in black and white.

+AMENDMENTS